 Ever since I was a little girl, I always remember repurposing things.
 I liked being able to use things I already had when a need arose.
-It wasn’t until I was in high school that the antique/thrift store bug hit me.
+It wasn’t until I was in high school that the thrift store and estate sale shopping bug hit me.
 When my grandparents died, my dad stored their things in our shop.
-I would go out there and tinker through their lifetime of belongings .
+I would go out there and tinker through their lifetime of belongings.
 It’s where I found a cookie tin filled with their collection of watch parts from all their married years.
 And their camping lanterns that still had soot on them.
 There were quilts that my grandmother made.
 A lifetime of memories in these belongings.

 My love for old things really grew from there.
 I love the stories behind them.
 Thrift store and estate sales are my favorite places to shop for my home.
 You just never know what you will find.
 There are so many one-of-a-kind things out there that hold history and beautiful patina!
-I wanted to share a guide with some tips on how I shop at estate sale and thrift stores.
+I wanted to share a guide to thrift store and estate sale shopping with some tips on how I shop at estate sale and thrift stores.

 Why shop used?